A Dance to the Music of Time (painting): Anthony Powell

-At the start of Anthony Powell's series of novels named after the painting, the narrator, Nicolas Jenkins, reflects on it in the first two pages of A Question of Upbringing:
+At the start of Anthony Powell's series of novels named after the painting, the narrator, Nicholas Jenkins, reflects on it in the first two pages of A Question of Upbringing:

 These classical projections, and something from the fire, suddenly suggested Poussin's scene in which the Seasons, hand in hand and facing outward, tread in rhythm to the notes of the lyre that the winged and naked greybeard plays.
 The image of Time brought thoughts of mortality: of human beings, facing outward like the Seasons, moving hand in hand in intricate measure, stepping slowly, methodically sometimes a trifle awkwardly, in evolutions that take recognisable shape: or breaking into seemingly meaningless gyrations, while partners disappear only to reappear again, once more giving pattern to the spectacle: unable to control the melody, unable, perhaps, to control the steps of the dance.

 Provenance

 It passed from the Rospigliosi family to the Joseph Fesch collection in 1806, when it was taken to France for a period.
 It was then bought, along with several other paintings, by Richard Seymour-Conway, 4th Marquess of Hertford, in the great Fesch sale in Rome in 1845.
 It then passed to his son, Sir Richard Wallace.
 It was exhibited in the Art Treasures Exhibition, Manchester 1857.